The Rise of Botox Injections For Men

-There’s a reason why Dr. Jason Emer has over 107,000 Instagram followers (60% of his male patients found him via Instagram) and 2.4 million views on YouTube.
+There’s a reason why board certified dermatologist Jason Emer, MD, has over 175,000 Instagram followers (60 percent of his male patients found him via Instagram) and 8.1 million views on YouTube.
 Three words: beauty without boundaries.
 The acclaimed dermatologic surgeon believes in the philosophy that bodies do not follow rules — a principle that is reflected in his services.
-His West Hollywood practice is home to a colorful range of cosmetic and dermatology offerings: Hi-Def liposuction, laser skin treatments, and of course, facial sculpting.
+His West Hollywood practice is home to a colorful range of cosmetic and dermatology offerings: highdefintion liposuction, laser skin treatments, and of course, facial sculpting.

-The past few years have witnessed a surge in male BOTOX® injections — in fact, according to the American Society for Aesthetic Plastic Surgery, the number of men who received BOTOX® doubled from 2010 to 2016.
-Not only is this a momentous increase, but signifies a gender shift from BOTOX® being typically female-oriented to the male-dominated Brotox edition.
+The past few years have witnessed a surge in male Botox® injections — in fact, according to the American Society for Aesthetic Plastic Surgery, the number of men who received Botox® doubled from 2010 to 2016.
+Not only is this a momentous increase, but it signifies a gender shift from BOTOX® being typically female-oriented to the male-dominated Brotox edition.
 Long story short: in today’s age, men are no longer shying away from BOTOX® treatments.

-BOTOX®, also known as botulinum toxin, is a protein produced by the bacterium clostridium botulinum.
-When injected in small amounts via needles, BOTOX® prevents the muscles from contracting — the motion which causes those problematic wrinkles.
-The pain from BOTOX® injections is usually minimal and requires little to no recovery time.
-Apart from reducing the appearances of wrinkles and sagging skin, BOTOX® is also commonly used to treat muscle spasms, migraines, and headaches.
+Botox®, also known as botulinum toxin, is a protein produced by the bacterium clostridium botulinum.
+When injected in small amounts via needles, Botox® prevents the muscles from contracting — the motion which causes those problematic wrinkles.
+The pain from Botox® injections is usually minimal and requires little to no recovery time.
+Apart from reducing the appearance of wrinkles and sagging skin, Botox® is also commonly used to treat muscle spasms, migraines, and headaches.
 Popular injection sites include the forehead lines, crow’s feet, and frown lines.

 We spoke with Dr. Emer about the rising Brotox boom and his personal outlook on the dynamic between modern men and cosmetic procedures.

-What is the main reason why men get Brotox?
+The AEDITION: What is the main reason why men get Botox®?

-What do you think the relationship between men and self-care will be in the future?
+The AEDITION: What do you think the relationship between men and self care will be in the future?

-“HD liposuction, fat grafting and Sculptra® to build buttocks, Bellafill® for shoulders and biceps, penile fillers for size, PRP (platelet-rich plasma)/shock wave therapy for harder/faster stronger erections and sexual gratification, Facetite® to contour jawlines, customized facial implants to customize facial shapes, Plasma®/Renuvion to create six packs with liposuction.
-And of course, BOTOX®, fillers, lasers, peels, and skincare to stay looking young and reverse sun damage and sun spots.”
+Dr.Emer: High-defintion liposuction, fat grafting and Sculptra® to build buttocks, Bellafill® for shoulders and biceps, penile fillers for size, platelet-rich plasma (PRP)/shock wave therapy for harder/faster, stronger erections and sexual gratification, Facetite® to contour jawlines, customized facial implants to customize facial shapes, Plasma®/Renuvion to create six packs with liposuction.
+And of course, Botox®, fillers, lasers, peels, and skincare to stay looking young and reverse sun damage and sun spots.